SimVascular/svFSIplus/tests/README.md

 For more options, simply call `pytest -h`.

 ## Code coverage
 We expect that new code is fully covered with at least one integration test.
 We also strive to increase our coverage of existing code.
 You can have a look at our current code coverage [with Codecov](https://codecov.io/github/SimVascular/svFSIplus).
 It analyzes every pull request and checks the change of coverage (ideally increasing) and if any non-covered lines have been modified.
-We avoid modifying untested lines of codeas there is no guarante that the code will still do the same thing as before.
+We avoid modifying untested lines of codeas there is no guarantee that the code will still do the same thing as before.

 ## Create a new test
 Here are some steps you can follow to create a new test for the code you implemented.
 This will satisfy the coverage requirement (see above) and help other people who want to run your code.
 A test case is a great way to show what your code can do!
 Ideally, you do this early in your development.
-Then you can keep running your test case as you are refractoring and optimizing your code.
+Then you can keep running your test case as you are refactoring and optimizing your code.

 1. Create an **example** (mesh and input file) that showcases what your code can do.
 If it doesn't cover everything, consider adding other tests.
 2. **Verify** the results: Since an analytical solution would be ideal but is rarely available, find other ways to ensure that your code is doing the right thing (reference solutions from other codes, manufactured solutions, convergence analysis, ...).